ACC 101 Accounting Principles I (3)

 ACC 240 Computerized Accounting (3)

-This course studies uses of the computer to design and implement various accounting
+This course is a study of using the computer to design and implement various accounting

 functions, including financial transactions, records, statements, reports and documents.